Ixalion/rails-lpc-server/README.md

 open-source.
 As such I will not be accepting contributions to this project as I want to maintain sole copyright.

 # AS SUCH PULL REQUESTS WILL BE IGNORED.
-IF YOU WANT TO CONTRIBUTE FORK THIS REPO.
+IF YOU WANT TO DEVELOP ON THIS APPLICATION YOU WILL NEED TO CLONE THIS REPO.